 Another strategy is to look at what the prominent thought leaders in your field are writing about.
-If that content is bringing in engagement, then you can add those topics to your own list of content ideas.
+If that content is bringing in engagement, then you can add those topics to your own list of B2B content marketing ideas.

 Again, you’re looking for relevance—not just good ideas.
 You may stumble upon a thought-provoking topic or a highly informative take on something that inspires you, but if it’s not what your audience cares about, then it’s not the right topic for now.
 It is a good idea, however, to file it away with your other topic ideas, as it could be the right topic for another time!

 How do you develop a content strategy with relevance at its center?